How To Prevent Exercise-Induced Asthma Attacks | MyAsthmaTeam

 • Wheezing

 Because of these symptoms, children with exercise-induced asthma may be reluctant to participate in physical activity.
-Their performance can also suffer, making it more difficult to keep up with their peers during exercise.
-If symptoms don’t improve, the child may have breathing difficulties and need emergency medical care.
+Their performance can also decline, making it more difficult to keep up with their peers during exercise.
+If symptoms don’t improve, the child may have trouble breathing and need emergency medical care.

-Your child’s health care provider can perform a couple of tests to diagnose exercise-induced asthma.
+Your child’s health care provider can perform a couple of tests to diagnose exercise-induced asthma, also known as exercise-induced bronchoconstriction.
 They’ll use a device called a spirometer to measure lung function.
-First, your child will inhale as deeply as possible while resting.
-Then, they’ll breathe hard and fast into the spirometer.
-They may repeat the test after using an inhaled bronchodilator asthma medicine (drugs that widen the airways) to see if there’s any improvement.
+First, your child will inhale as deeply as possible while resting, and then they’ll breathe hard and fast into the spirometer.
+They may repeat the test after using an inhaled bronchodilator asthma medicine (a drug that widens the lungs’ airways) to see if there’s any improvement.

-Your child’s provider may also suggest an exercise challenge test.
-During this test, your child will do supervised physical activity, like using a stationary bike or treadmill.
+Your child’s doctor may also suggest an exercise challenge test.
+During this test, your child will do a supervised physical activity, like using a stationary bike or treadmill.
 They’ll use the spirometer before and after the challenge to see how exercise affects lung function.

-Another test option is a methacholine breathing test.
-Methacholine is a substance that causes airway constriction.
-It is used in medical tests to see how easily the airways in the lungs can tighten, which helps diagnose conditions like asthma.
-Your child will inhale it at the doctor’s office to mimic an exercise-induced asthma attack, breathing into the spirometer before and after as part of the test.
+Another option is a breathing test using methacholine, a substance that causes airway constriction.
+Methacholine is used in medical tests to see how easily the airways can tighten, which helps diagnose conditions like asthma.
+Your child will inhale methacholine at the doctor’s office to mimic an exercise-induced asthma attack, breathing into the spirometer before and after as part of the test.

 Children with exercise-induced asthma may need long-term control medication to keep asthma symptoms at bay.
 They’ll take this medication daily to help prevent asthma attacks and make breathing easier during exercise.